Membrane fluidity

 In biology, membrane fluidity refers to the viscosity of the lipid bilayer of a cell membrane or a synthetic lipid membrane.
-Lipid packing can influence the fluidity of the membrane.
-Viscosity of the membrane can affect the rotation and diffusion of proteins and other bio-molecules within the membrane, thereby affecting the functions of these things.
+The particular types of lipids present within the membrane can influence how the lipids and other membrane-associated molecules pack together and interact with each other, and thus the fluidity of the membrane.
+Viscosity of the membrane can in turn affect the rotation and lateral diffusion of proteins and other biomolecules within the membrane, thereby affecting their functions.

-Membrane fluidity is affected by fatty acids.
-More specifically, whether the fatty acids are saturated or unsaturated has an effect on membrane fluidity.
-Saturated fatty acids have no double bonds in the hydrocarbon chain, and the maximum amount of hydrogen.
-The absence of double bonds decreases fluidity.
-Unsaturated fatty acids have at least one double bond, creating a "kink" in the chain.
-The double bond increases fluidity.
-While the addition of one double bond raises the melting temperature, research conducted by Xiaoguang Yang et. al. supports that four or more double bonds has a direct correlation to membrane fluidity.
-Membrane fluidity is also affected by cholesterol.
-Cholesterol can make the cell membrane fluid as well as rigid.
+Membrane fluidity is strongly affected by the fatty acid substituents of the lipid molecules, particularly by whether the fatty acid chains are saturated or unsaturated.
+Saturated fatty acids have no double bonds in their hydrocarbon chains, which decreases fluidity.
+Unsaturated fatty acids have at least one double bond, creating a "kink" in the chain which increases fluidity.
+While the addition of double bonds raises the lipid's melting temperature, research conducted by Xiaoguang Yang supports the notion that the presence of four or more double bonds is directly correlated with increased membrane fluidity.
+Membrane fluidity is also notably affected by cholesterol, which in appropriate concentrations can variously make the cell membrane fluid or rigid.

 Factors determining membrane fluidity

-Membrane fluidity can be affected by a number of factors.
-The main factors affecting membrane fluidity are environmental (ie. temperature), and compositionally.
+Membrane fluidity is affected by a number of factors.
+The main factors are environmental (i.e. temperature) and chemical composition.
 One way to increase membrane fluidity is to heat up the membrane.
 Lipids acquire thermal energy when they are heated up; energetic lipids move around more, arranging and rearranging randomly, making the membrane more fluid.
 At low temperatures, the lipids are laterally ordered and organized in the membrane, and the lipid chains are mostly in the all-trans configuration and pack well together.

-The melting temperature $T_m$ of a membrane is defined as the temperature across which the membrane transitions from a crystal-like to a fluid-like organization, or vice versa.
-This phase transition is not an actual state transition, but the two levels of organizations are very similar to a solid and liquid state.
+The melting temperature ($T_m$) of a membrane is defined as the temperature across which the membrane transitions from a crystal-like to a fluid-like organization, or vice versa.
+This "phase transition" is not an actual state transition, but the two levels of organization behave very similarly to solid and liquid states of matter.